sandordargo/sandordargo.github.io/_posts/2022-10-5-cpp23-flat_map.md

 `flat_map` stores separately the keys and values, and the storage for those can be of different types.
 Because of that, there is a bunch of new constructors available.
 In addition, there are several new overloads for the constructor and the `insert` method taking the previously explained `sorted_unique_t` tag so that we don't resort to already sorted items.

 The `extract` member method moves out both underlying storage containers.
-The `extract` function is overloaded with `&&` showing that the original object should be used anymore.
+The `extract` function is overloaded with `&&` showing that the original object should not be used anymore.

 The other direction of moving data is also possible through the `replace` function.
 It takes containers as *rvalue* references and replaces the underlying containers with what was passed in.